vuvid/CallidusSampleApp/Readme.md

   * [Bootstrap](http://getbootstrap.com/) for layout and styling

 ## Setup
 Clone repository locally to `C:\CallidusSampleApp` folder, and open up solution file.
+Restore nuget packages and rebuild solution.
 Check that solution is configured to run multiple (all) projects, and if so click on start.

 NOTE: For application to run on a local machine ensure that you have LocalDB running.
-Check connection string [here](../blob/master/BookStore.Api/appsettings.json), and adjust if neccessary.
+Check connection string [here](../master/BookStore.Api/appsettings.json), and adjust if neccessary.

 Three separate apps should start:
- * [BookStore API](../blob/master/BookStore.Api), which is used for for supporting CRUD operations, interacting with clients and managing data.
+ * [BookStore API](../master/BookStore.Api), which is used for for supporting CRUD operations, interacting with clients and managing data.
- * [BookStore Identity Server](../blob/master/BookStore.Identity), with configured InMemory store for authentication.
+ * [BookStore Identity Server](../master/BookStore.Identity), with configured InMemory store for authentication.
- * [BookStore Administration](../blob/master/BookStore.Frontend), user interface for book administration
+ * [BookStore Administration](../master/BookStore.Frontend), user interface for book administration

 ## Features
 Following features are supported